freealise/freealise/ar/README.md

 //correct depth map by algorithm
 //combine several timepoints in 3d for inpainting / animation (delete objects that changed position - or by segmentation? - and add them from video)
-//use hs(l) color from combined changed objects for grayscale filmed video and remove background, keeping shadows
+//color foil by hand and use hs(l) color from combined changed objects for paper in grayscale filmed video and remove background, keeping shadows
-//color by hand and use upscaler for closeups